drAbdelrahmanGamal/image_processing/README.md

   > don't forget to replace `image_name` and `width` and `height` in the api url

-  > note that you may specify one of the dimentions only and leave the other not specified

 valid `image_name` = (01 || 02 || 03 || 04)